TruePadawan/TruePadawan/README.md

 - Had to use a lot of Python in my first year of University, collaborated with 2 other coursemates to build [Locksmith](https://github.com/TruePadawan/Locksmith)
 - Working on making contributions to open source software

-There are a couple of interesting technologies I'd like to use at some point:
+There are a couple of technologies I find interesting at the moment:
 - Nest.js
 - Kotlin
 - Game Engines

-My interests are mainly programming, [gaming](https://steamcommunity.com/id/hermeschi/) and reading (manga/manhwa/fantasy books)

-If you're interested in fantasy books like myself then I suggest these:
-- All books by Brandon Mull (I liked Fablehaven and might reread a couple of his books)
-- Books by Rick Riordan notably books in the Percy Jackson universe (Percy Jackson, Lost Hero, Trials of Apollo), Sadie and Kane chronicles + Percy Jackson crossover and Magnus Chase series
-- Mistborn
-- Michael Vey
-- The Secrets of the Immortal Nicholas Flamel
-- Stormlight Archive

 ## Featured Projects
 ### Animehaven
-Web application for viewing information on anime, managing lists of anime, and more.
+This is a web-application for viewing information on anime, managing lists of anime, and more.
+_I'm currently making changes to this project: bugfixes, porting the codebase to TypeScript, etc_
 [**Repository**](https://github.com/TruePadawan/Animehaven-next) | [**Live**](https://animehaven-next.vercel.app/)
 ![Animehaven](https://user-images.githubusercontent.com/71678062/205748954-423e5a49-2289-4ee3-9585-05fe40bdbec0.png)